 The following is a sampling of some of the wood species that we work with most commonly including a few that we don't work on often but are some of our favorites.
 Every wood has unique characteristics and properties, and while this is by no means an encyclopedia on wood we hope it might inform and assist you in choosing the right one for your next custom furnishing.
-Please note that the pictures are for just for reference purposes as there are many sub-species variations and all woods will vary in tone, color, grain and figuring from one another in addition to different finishing methods used.
+Please note that the pictures are for reference purposes as there are many sub-species variations and all woods will vary in tone, color, grain and figuring from one another in addition to how different finishing methods are used.

 Prized for its rich character and warm, varied tones and figuring, American Black Walnut has been the hallmark hardwood at Pasadenaville and is , by far, the most requested choice of wood.
 Its medium to dark brown color and sapwood contrast makes it a versatile wood that complements any decor style.
 We also work on Claro and English Walnut varieties, although they are often higher in price due to rarity and amazing character.
 We also specialize in Walnut Burl which are usually of the Claro Walnut variety.

 Of the lighter color woods, Maple is the most popular and with many variations in terms of color and character available there's always going to be one that you will fall in love with.
 Generally, hard and soft Maple will take on a very light tone even after finishing is applied.
 Spalted Maple has gorgeous ink-black lines that give contrast to the wood, but can be difficult to work on since it's a generally weaker wood that sometimes has to be hardened or heavily varnished.
 Ambrosia Maple is characterized by beautiful patterns of gray-blue-brown streaks.